fauzaanu/htmljet/README.md

-# 🎨 Elementor Snaps
+# Elementor Snaps

-Elementor Snaps is a beautiful Python CLI tool designed to take screenshots of Elementor pages automatically.
-It's particularly useful for recreating the UI of Elementor websites using LLMs for other purposes.
+Elementor Snaps is a Python CLI tool for automatically capturing screenshots of Elementor pages.
+It's designed to assist in analyzing or replicating Elementor-based layouts.

-## ✨ Why?

-This script automates the process of capturing screenshots of individual Elementor components.
-It's a valuable tool for developers, designers, or anyone needing to analyze or replicate Elementor-based layouts.

-## 🚀 Features
+## Features

-- 📸 Automatically captures screenshots of Elementor containers on a given webpage
+- Automatically captures screenshots of Elementor containers on a given webpage
-- 👁️ Handles visibility checks to ensure only visible elements are captured
+- Handles visibility checks to ensure only visible elements are captured
-- 🛡️ Implements error handling for robust operation
+- Implements error handling for robust operation
-- 🎛️ Configurable through an intuitive command-line interface
+- Configurable through a command-line interface
-- 🌈 Beautiful, colorful output with progress bars and emojis
-- 🧹 Automatic cleanup of similar images, keeping the larger ones
+- Automatic cleanup of similar images, keeping the larger ones

-## 📋 Requirements
+## Requirements

 - Python 3.7+
 - Playwright library